f0ssel/kaniko/README.md

 Users will select environment templates to build environments from.

 An environment build will have the following steps:
-- Run kaniko build based off the image referenced
+- Pull repo manually into a shared empty dir from init container
-- - FROM the base image
+- Edit dockerfile to add our own layers for copying assets into the env at /tmp/coder
-- - Add our own layers for copying assets into the env at /tmp/coder
+- Edit dockerfile to add personalize steps as final layers
-- - Run user personalize steps as final layers
+- Build new personalized environment image
-- - Push custom image to repo with build ID tag
+- Push custom image to repo with build ID tag
 - Submit a deployment using the custom image and tag

 Environment templates can have a large api with few required fields to let devs really make the templates their own.